top of page

 You find time to pick up your hobbies again and don’t feel guilty about it because you've intentionally set aside time for them and know everything else will still get done.

-You no longer run into piles of new clutter every so often because you’ve set up easy routines that keep up with it as stuff comes in.
+You no longer feel smothered by clutter because you’ve set up easy routines that keep up with stuff as it comes in.

 Cleaning feels like a breeze because you’ve broken it down into manageable steps that only take a few minutes each day.

-You no longer have to cook every single day because you’ve created a system that makes use of leftovers.
+You no longer have to cook every single day because you’re using a system that makes use of leftovers.

 The days (. . . or weeks) when you do fall behind don't derail your whole life, because you've set up systems that help you get back on track quickly, without a lot of extra effort.